 Over 650,000 homes within the area potentially qualify for help to reduce their Energy Bills.
 Cosy Homes in Lancashire has been set up by all 15 Local Authorities to provide you with a simple way to find out if you are one of them.

 Find out which services you are eligible for by answering one simple question:

-Do you live in Lancashire with an income of £36,600 or less from Full or Part time employment and the receipt of benefits of some kind (including tax credits)?
+Do you live in Lancashire with a household income of less than £30,000 or do you receive an income related benefit of some kind (including Tax Credits, Carers Allowance, Attendance Allowance etc)?